User forum posting guidelines

 Remember questions are answered by volunteers, often in their own spare time.

-Depending on the work and life schedules of the GeoServer developers and other useful list members, it might not be possible to respond to your question immediately or even at all.
-It could also be that no one on the list knows the answer.
+Depending on the work and life schedules of the GeoServer developers and other useful group members, it might not be possible to respond to your question immediately or even at all.
+It could also be that no one on the group knows the answer.

 Share your solutions

-If you have posted to the list seeking an answer to a GeoServer problem, and then discover the solution yourself, please take the time to share it with the list: your answer will remain in the archives for the benefit of other users.
+If you have posted to the group seeking an answer to a GeoServer problem, and then discover the solution yourself, please take the time to share it with the group: your answer will then remain in the archives for the benefit of other users.

-Also, if an answer solved your problem please let us know that, it will help morale of whoever helped you
+Also, if an answer solved your problem, please let us know that.
+It will help the morale of whoever helped you.

 If it turns out it's a bug